 Another difference as you transition to college is the role your parents play in requesting and evaluating accommodations.
 At St. Bonaventure, YOU are in control of your academic requests, and you are the best source of information.
 Your parents are a great support, but you are responsible for requesting accommodations and self–advocacy.

 The Family Educational Rights and Privacy Act (FERPA) requires that students give their express consent for the university to share any personal or academic information with parents or guardians.
 We can’t talk with your parents without your written consent.

 Signing a FERPA waiver does not allow parents to arrange accommodations on their child's behalf, nor does it mean we will reach out to a student's parents.
 We will always contact you about your progress and accommodations.

 The process to request accommodations and notify professors of your accommodations is very easy.

-It’s important for you to discuss your accommodation requests or disability related barriers you anticipate with the director of ASA.
+It’s important for you to discuss your accommodation requests or disability related barriers you anticipate with the director of the Office of Accessibility Services and Academic Support.
 Accommodation requests can happen at any time while you are attending St. Bonaventure — just remember; accommodations are not retroactive; you need to make sure you have them in place so you can use them when you need them.
 You can’t go back and use them in regard to an activity or situation that is already completed.

 Requesting Academic Accommodations & Services